stone-payments/sling-web-framework/packages/sling-framework/README.md

 class StartRating extends SlingElement {}
 ```

-Then, in the constructor, we set initial values to the properties that the component will need.
+In the constructor, we set initial values to the properties that the component will need.
 In our example, the `rate` property's initial value is zero.

 ```javascript
 class StartRating extends SlingElement {